How Can I Tell if My Homes Air Quality is Bad?

-If you’re uncertain whether your Alliance home has poor indoor air quality (IAQ), it probably does.
+If you’re unsure whether your Alliance house has poor indoor air quality (IAQ), it probably does.

 We are indoors a lot.
 In reality, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes can be 2–5 times more polluted than outdoors, which could create long-term health problems.
+And the air inside homes could be 2–5 times more polluted than outdoors, which might create long-term health concerns.

-We’ve put together a list of the most ordinary sources of bad IAQ, the issues they make and how you can remedy these indoor air pollutants.
-If you’re troubled by the air inside your house, we advise consulting with a expert like Jack's Heating, Cooling, Stoves & Fireplaces about which solutions are a good fit for your home.
+We’ve compiled a list of the most frequent sources of bad IAQ, the issues they make and how you can fix these indoor air pollutants.
+If you’re worried about the air inside your house, we recommend chatting with a specialist like Jack's Heating, Cooling, Stoves & Fireplaces about which solutions are best for your house.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals released by everyday household things.
+Volatile organic compounds, or VOCs, are chemicals released by regular household things.

 They’re found in paint and stains as well as: